-In the port of Hamburg, some of the nuts purportedly ended up in the pockets of Austrian woodcarver Johann Hille who went on to prove their carve-ability.
+In the port of Hamburg, some of the nuts purportedly ended up in the pockets of Austrian woodworker Johann Hille who went on to prove their suitability for carving.
 Once this was discovered, demand for it skyrocketed, and the German Hellwig family built the first trading post in Manta, Ecuador around 1895.
 From here, exports went to Italy where artisans carved the tagua into beautiful buttons and returned them for commercial distribution.

 During World War I, army uniform buttons were carved from vegetable ivory to incorporate the shank too.
 The metal used previously was in short supply and needed for weapons.
 Production of buttons became more mainstream and existing factories were converted to handle the demands of the uniforms.
 In 1918, 216,000,000 buttons were needed for the army's shirts alone!
 The leftover tagua waste was used by the Chemical Warfare Service for making the charcoal filters of the gas mask canisters.
 Little was wasted.
 By 1940, the increased use of celluloid, bakelite, and other plastics brought the production of vegetable ivory to a screeching halt.